jayjayhust/isaac_so_arm101/CONTRIBUTING.md

 ### Pull Request Titles

-- Follow the same format as commit messages
+- Follow the same format as commit messages, except a upper case is expected for the first character
-- Example: `adds user authentication`, `fixes login redirect bug`
+- Example: `Adds user authentication`, `Fixes login redirect bug`

 ---